telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 * Copy Telerik.Web.UI.dll to *c:\Program Files\Microsoft Visual Studio 9.0\Common7\IDE\PublicAssemblies* and restart Visual Studio.

 	>note Using the third approach (copying the **Telerik.Web.UI** assembly to the **[VisualStudioInstallationFolder]\Common7\IDE\PublicAssemblies** folder) could itself cause the problem described above.
 If you open a project, using a different version of the **Telerik.Web.UI** assembly than the one in the **PublicAssemblies** folder, the IDE could display an InvalidCast error message.
 It is suggested that you ensure the version of the **Telerik.Web.UI** assembly used by your project and its version in the **PublicAssemblies** folder are the same before loading the IDE.
-This instance of the error usually happens when upgrading Telerik® UI for ASP.NET Ajax.
+This instance of the error usually happens when upgrading Telerik® UI for ASP.NET AJAX.